Mega Auto Finance logo

 Visit Mega Auto Finance

-Doctor's Verdict on Mega Auto Finance
+Research Note on Mega Auto Finance

-Mega Auto Finance is best for California auto dealerships seeking to expand financing options for subprime customers, and for consumers with non-prime credit who need vehicle financing through participating dealerships.
+Mega Auto Finance is profile signals for California auto dealerships seeking to expand financing options for subprime customers, and for consumers with non-prime credit who need vehicle financing through participating dealerships.
 The main caveat is that this is a B2B model (working with dealers) rather than direct consumer lending, and customers should expect subprime interest rates and terms commensurate with their credit profile.

 • California residents with non-prime or subprime credit seeking auto financing through dealership partnerships